alessandrocornacchia/MP-MLFQ/README.md

 The repository is intended for reproducibility of the evaluation artifacts described in the research paper:

-:spiral_notepad: A “Big-Spine” Abstraction: Flow Prioritization With Spatial Diversity in The Data Center Network
+:spiral_notepad: [A “Big-Spine” Abstraction: Flow Prioritization With Spatial Diversity in The Data Center Network](https://iris.polito.it/handle/11583/2989653)
-Cornacchia A., Bianco A, Giaccone P, Sviridov G,
+Alessandro Cornacchia, Andrea Bianco, Paolo Giaccone, German Sviridov
 *IEEE HPSR Workshop on Data-Plane Programmability and Edge Network Acceleration in the AI Era, 2024*